 As you can see, the rate you pay on your chunks depends on what your filing status is.

 Fun fact: The U.S. has a “progressive” tax system.
 What that means is, people with higher taxable incomes pay higher federal income tax rates, and people with lower taxable incomes pay lower federal income tax rates.
 If a person’s highest taxable rate is 35%, then we say they are in the 35% tax bracket.
 If the highest tax rate you will pay is 10%, you are in the 10% tax bracket.

 Who is required to file a tax return?

 Not everyone has to file taxes.
-For example, if your filing status is single and you earn less than $12,200 in the year, you don’t have to file your own return.
-Instead, your parent (or legal guardian) can claim your income on their tax return.
+For example, if your filing status is single and you earn less than $12,200 per year from your job, you don’t have to file a tax return.

 Why should teens file their own taxes?

 If your employer withheld money from your paycheck for taxes (and they probably did), you might be owed a refund.
 But, you can’t get your refund if you don’t file a tax return.

 The info you enter on your tax return will be used to calculate whether your employer withheld too much, too little, or just enough from your paycheck to cover the taxes you owe.
 If too much was withheld, you will receive a refund.

 “Do I have to pay taxes for a side job like babysitting, lawn mowing, etc.?”

 Possibly.
 If you earn more than $400 by mowing lawns or babysitting (or something similar), the IRS considers you self-employed – no matter how old you are.
 So, you’ll need to file a tax return and report what you earned from these types of jobs if you earn more than $400 per year.